Karin Luts

-Karin Luts (29 April 1904 – 14 May 1993) was an Estonian female painter and a graphic artist.
+Karin Luts (29 April 1904 – 14 May 1993) was an Estonian painter and a graphic artist.

 Biography

 Karin Luts was born in Riidaja in Valga County to parents Andres and Juuli Mari Luts (née Gentalen) in April 1904 where she was one of three sisters, Lonny, Meta and Karin, and a brother Elmar.
 Her father was a teacher.
 She completed her studies in Pärnu Estonian School Society Progymnasium in 1922.
 She had studied under artist Konstantin Süvalo.
 Luts then went to the Art College in Pallas, Tartu to study with Konrad Mägi.
 When Mägi died she continued with Ado Vabbe.
 Luts learned etching and lithography from Magnus Zeller.
 Luts graduated in 1928.
 In 1928 Luts spent a year at the Académie de la Grande Chaumière with André Lhote before returning to Estonia to work as an artist in Tallinn.